Serving metro Atlanta and broader Georgia with secure, online therapy.

 I am trained to integrate the Christian faith into counseling when this is desired by clients, and I also welcome and enjoy serving people of other faiths, cultures, and backgrounds in a way that respects your values and beliefs.
 I want to understand what makes you tick, not just the problem that brings you into therapy.
 My style is warm and empathic, yet still able to ask the tough questions or offer direction when needed.

 As a foundation, I use Sue Johnson’s Emotionally Focused Couples Therapy (EFT) approach.
 EFT has lots of research support.
 Even better, it is relational and helps you experience your partner in connecting, healing ways in the session, and then take that feeling home.

 For couples where faith is central, I really shine as a therapist as I combine faith based counseling with EFT and other approaches for helping couples.
 Faith-based or not, I provide couples counseling specific to each couple’s needs and situation.

 Before opening Harmony Counseling Services, I served families, couples, children and individuals in both private and non-profit counseling centers.
 I also counseled adolescents on juvenile probation and their parents through a county-based family therapy program, and provided therapy for children in foster care or at risk for abuse and neglect.

-Outside of counseling, I have worked for two Christian non-profits in roles of developing leaders and in administration.
+Outside of counseling, I have worked for two Christian non-profits.
 I have also been involved in church plants in the Northeast and in Georgia.
 I enjoy reading, family time, walking, and traveling.

 Credentials and Training